 - Policy LU 4.1 Downtown Land Uses.
-Allow and prioritize a wide range of residential, dining, entertainment, lodging, and other commercial uses downtown, at high intensities and densities, with strong multi-modal connectivity to the San Mateo Caltrain station and other transit. - Policy LU 4.2 Quality of Downtown Development.
-Promote quality design of all new development that recognizes the regional and historical importance of Downtown San Mateo and strengthens its pedestrian-friendly, historic, and transit-oriented character. - Policy LU 4.3 Significant Historic Structures.
-Protect key landmarks, historic structures, and the historic character of Downtown, as defined in the Community Design and Historic Resources Element.
+Allow and prioritize a wide range of residential, dining, entertainment, lodging, and other commercial uses downtown, at high intensities and densities, with strong multi-modal connectionage to the San Mateo Caltrain station and other transit. - Policy LU 4.2 Quality of Downtown Development.
+Promote quality design of all new development that recognizes the regional and historical importance of Downtown San Mateo and strengthens its pedestrian-friendly, historic, and transit-oriented character. - Policy LU 4.3 Significant Historic Structur 048 Protect key landmarks, historic structures, and the historic character of Downtown, as defined in the Community Design and Historic Resources Element.

 - Action LU 4.4 Downtown Area Plan.
 Update the Downtown Area Plan to support and strengthen the Downtown as a vibrant and active commercial, cultural, and community gathering district.
-The updated Downtown Area Plan shall align with the General Plan, integrate recommendations from other concurrent City efforts, focus growth and intensity in proximity to the Caltrain station, encourage superblock concepts or approaches and allow parklets, update parking standards and parking management strategies, allow for increased housing units and density, and support high-quality, pedestrian-oriented design and architecture. - Action LU 4.5 Downtown Special Events.
-Sponsor and support Downtown activities and events that brings Downtown to life, attract residents and visitors, promote local businesses, create inclusive community gatherings, and provide information to residents about City initiatives and services.
+The updated Downtown Area Downtown Area Statistics focus growth the General Plan, integrate recommendations from other concurrent City efforts, focus growth and intensity in proximity to the Caltrain station, encourage superblock concepts or approaches and allow parklets, update parking standards and parking management strategies, allow for increased housing units and density, and support high-quality, pedestrian-oriented design and architecture. - Action LU 4.5 Downtown Special Events.
+Sponsor and support Downtown activities and events that brings Downtown to life, attract residents and visit 052 promote local businesses, create inclusive community gatherings, and visit vide information to residents about City initiatives and services 047 it would be nice if the city shared these community events in the city newsletter / flyers in the mail.
+I feel sad to learn about these events such as the Fall Festival in Downtown San Mateo only after the event has passed.